Richard N. Haass

 Richard Nathan Haass (born July 28, 1951) is an American diplomat.
-He has been president of the Council on Foreign Relations since July 2003, prior to which he was Director of Policy Planning for the United States Department of State and a close advisor to Secretary of State Colin Powell in the George W. Bush administration.
+He was president of the Council on Foreign Relations from July 2003 to June 2023, prior to which he was director of policy planning for the United States Department of State and a close advisor to Secretary of State Colin Powell in the George W. Bush administration.
 In October 2022, Haass announced he would be departing from his position at CFR in June 2023.
-He'll be succeeded by former U.S. Trade Representative Michael Froman.
+He was succeeded by former U.S. trade representative Michael Froman.

-The Senate approved Haass as a candidate for the position of ambassador and he has been U.S. Coordinator for the Future of Afghanistan.
-He succeeded George J. Mitchell as the United States Special Envoy for Northern Ireland to help the peace process in Northern Ireland, for which he received the State Department's Distinguished Service Award.
+The Senate approved Haass as a candidate for the position of ambassador and he has been U.S. coordinator for the future of Afghanistan.
+He succeeded George J. Mitchell as the United States special envoy for Northern Ireland to help the peace process in Northern Ireland, for which he received the State Department's Distinguished Service Award.

 At the end of 2003, Mitchell Reiss succeeded him as special envoy.
 In late 2013, Haass returned to Northern Ireland to chair inter-party talks aimed at addressing some of the unresolved issues from the peace process such as parades, flags, and "the past" (now known as "the Troubles").

 Early life and education

 Haass was born to a Jewish family in Brooklyn, the son of Marcella (née Rosenthal) and Irving B. Haass.
 Haass graduated from Roslyn High School in 1969.
-His father was a securities analyst and partner at investment manager David J. Greene & Co.
+His father was a securities analyst and partner at investment management firm David J. Greene & Co.
 He completed a bachelor's degree at Oberlin College in 1973, and was a Rhodes scholar at Oxford University, where he completed a master's degree and doctoral degree in 1978.